0

 These are the countries with the largest vineyard areas

-Compared to other countries, Germany is only a small country.
+Compared to other countries, Germany is only a small light.
 Spain produces almost ten times as much wine as we do.
 France (second place) and Italy (fourth place) are also in the top list.

 However, few will guess the third largest wine-producing country: China .
 With around 785,000 hectares, the People's Republic is clearly a real wine lover.
 Especially since the area has increased sixfold in the last 30 years, while everywhere else there has only been a slight increase or even a decrease.